What is your minimum GPA or required SAT or ACT score?

 I am interested in speaking with a member of the faculty in my area of interest when I visit campus.
 How may I arrange this?

 You are welcome to arrange a meeting with a professor in your area of interest.
-Departmental websites are a great place to start looking for faculty with whom you may wish to speak.
+Departmental websites are a great place to start looking for faculty with whom you may wish to speak and find their contact information.

 Do you offer tours of your residence halls?